 Please do not ask to use the school phones for personal business.
 These phones are to be used for emergency calls only.
 Plan all of your affairs at home so that parents and students won't tie up school phones.
-You will not be permitted to use the phone during class time unless a teacher or staff member writes you a pass.
+You will not be permitted to use the phone during class time unless a teacher or staff member writes you a pass or you receive permission from the administration.